 - Sleep!
 I’m sure all parents can relate to this one.
 Sleep is so vital for our mood, energy and day to day well being.
 If I’m tired, I’m just going to head to bed.
 I’m not going to worry about if it’s too early or if I should do something else.
 I have to focus on listening to my own body.

 - Make a donation.
 Sometimes we can get so self absorbed and not notice what is going on around us.
 By making a donation, of either time or money, I’m getting out of my own head and working to help others.
 It’s a win-win for everyone.
+This is also a great 39th birthday idea in general, even if it’s not about self care.

 - Don’t sweat the small stuff.
 Usually, I sweat the small stuff.
 I stress out about everything and everyone.
 Letting this negative habit go will be a huge step towards achieving more balance and positivity in my life.